Philip Pembroke Stephens

 Philip Pembroke Stephens (1903–1937) was a journalist, foreign correspondent for the Daily Express and the Daily Telegraph.
 He was expelled from Germany in June 1934 for his critical reporting of Nazism and his campaigning in support of the German Jews.
 In 1937, reporting from Shanghai on the Japanese invasion of China, he was shot and killed by a Japanese bullet.

 Biography

 Early life

-Born in 1903, (not 1894 as stated in John's Simpson's Unreliable Sources), Stephens was educated at Gresham's School in Norfolk and, later, at the University of Cambridge.
+Born in 1903, (not 1894 as stated in John Simpson's Unreliable Sources), Stephens was educated at Gresham's School in Norfolk and, later, at the University of Cambridge.
 He then joined Lincoln's Inn to train to be a barrister, and in 1925 graduated in the second class in Roman-Dutch law.
 After trying out this and other professions, he settled on journalism.

 Foreign Correspondent for the Daily Express

 As a foreign correspondent for the Daily Express, he reported from Vienna and Paris.
 At the end of 1933, he was sent to Berlin to replace Sefton Delmer.
 Unlike Delmer, who had tried to get close to Adolf Hitler's close associates to get good stories, Stephens examined the effects of the Nazi regime on ordinary people, especially the Jewish population.
 His articles, criticizing Nazism and uncovering the harsh conditions of the Jews, became increasingly prominent in the Daily Express.
 The Nazi authorities arrested him twice, before finally expelling him from Germany in June 1934.
 From London, he continued to write critical articles on the Nazis, until the Daily Express lost its enthusiasm for this.